Cheluveye Ninne Nodalu: Synopsis

 Vishwa (Shiva Rajkumar) is a poor, carefree and generous person who works as a travel guide.
 Prakruthi (Sonal Chauhan) is a rich and introverted girl who does not believe in love and marriage because of the traumatic experiences she went through in her childhood.
 She is attracted to Vishwa's helping nature and falls for him.
 How she wins his love forms the plot of the movie.

 Production

-Filming

-"Cheluveye Ninne Nodalu" was launched on 11 December 2008 at the Durga Parameswari temple in Bangalore and shooting was completed on 18 March 2010.
+Cheluveye Ninne Nodalu was launched on 11 December 2008 at the Durga Parameswari temple in Bangalore and shooting was completed on 18 March 2010.

 Soundtrack

 V. Harikrishna scored the film's background score and the soundtrack.
 The soundtrack album consists of eight tracks.
 Lyrics for the tracks were written by V. Nagendra Prasad, Nagathihalli Chandrashekhar, S. Narayan and Yogaraj Bhat.
 A remixed version of the song "Huttidare Kannada" from the film Aakasmika (1993) was used in the film.
 The album was released on 30 November 2009 and was distributed in by Anand Audio.
 A Video CD was distributed along with the audio CD of the album that contained a 55-minute video of the film's making.